1. How do I access the PROMISe™ website?

 5. As an administrator/employer of 25 physicians, all of whom have assigned their payments to our group, how can I become an authorized representative to keep all their locations and pay to addresses updated?
 Is there a way to do this as a group rather than get a sign-on for each individual physician?

 You must initially login for each individual physician.
 However, you can then create an alternate account for each provider, without limitations or restrictions and toggle between the providers by using the Switch Provider feature without logging off and on for each provider.
-Complete instructions for creating alternate accounts can be found on the Home page of the PROMISe™ https://promise.DHS.state.pa.us/portal/Default.aspx?alias=promise.DHS.state.pa.us/portal/provider
+Complete instructions and details about how to register a new portal account, how to create Alternate User IDs and their functionality are available in the "PROMISeTMProvider Internet User Manual" available on the PROMISeTM Portal landing page: https://promise.dpw.state.pa.us/, under Quick Links/Internet Help Manual.

 1. May I limit the number of Medical Assistance (MA) patients I accept in my practice?

 Yes.
 Providers may limit the number of MA patients they serve provided that limitation is not based on a factor which violates a recipient's civil rights as defined in Section 1405(b) of the Public Welfare Code (62 P.S.
 Section 1405(b)) and program regulations (55 PA Code §1101.51(b)).
 This regulation mandates that providers are prohibited from denying services or otherwise discriminating against any MA recipient.
 Providers should display in a prominent area, such as waiting room, their policy on accepting MA payment for services.

 2. If I am an enrolled MA provider, but I am currently not accepting MA patients, may I accept an MA patient as a private pay patient?

 No. Enrolled providers may not agree to accept an MA patient as a private pay patient.
 If an enrolled provider is not accepting MA patients, the provider should refer a recipient who requests services to his or her local County Assistance Office (CAO).